sanger-bentley-group/cps_extractor/README.md

 Python code is used to extract the CPS sequence with the best blast hit for the given serotype.
 If any gaps are determined, these are filled in using a consensus sequence method.
 The CPS sequence is annotated using Bakta and checked for any disruptive mutations.
 Finally, Panaroo is used to assess gene content difference for individual genes in the CPS sequence.
-Optionally, if you know the serotype of your samples, serotyping via SeroBA is skipped and a pangenome analysis of all your samples is performed using panaroo.
+Optionally, if you know the serotype of your samples, serotyping via SeroBA is skipped, a pangenome analysis of all your samples is performed using panaroo and all amino acid sequences for each gene will be concatenated for easy alignment and tree building.
 ## Output
 Each sample will have its own results folder.

-For example the sample `15277_1#56`:
+For example the sample `11826_1#37`:
 ```
 11826_1#37
 ├── 11826_1#37_blast_results.xml